Pennsylvania Department of Health

 Observations:

-Based on review of clinical records and facility documentation, and staff interview, it was determined that the facility failed to complete the Minimum Data Set (MDS-periodic assessment of resident care needs) to accurately reflect the resident's status at the time of the assessment for one of 22 residents reviewed (Residents R21).
+Based on review of clinical records, facility documentation, and staff interview, it was determined that the facility failed to maintain complete and accurate records for one of 21 residents reviewed (Resident R44).

 Findings include: